 Wat Arun

-Popularly known as the temple of dawn, this is one of the main attractions offered in Bangkok tourism.
+Popularly known as the Temple of Dawn, this is one of the main Bangkok attractions offered in Bangkok tourism.
 This spectacular piece of architecture was constructed in the first half of the 19th century in typical ancient Khmer style.
 The glorious golden tower is an amazing sight to watch at any time of the day, although it looks more beautiful with the sunset in the backdrop.
 Placed opposite to the Grand Palace, across the Chao Phraya River.
-You will come across a beautiful set of architecture near Wat Arun and we recommend you that you allow yourself at least one hour when you visit this site.
+You will come across a beautiful set of architecture near Wat Arun and we recommend that you allow yourself at least one hour when you visit this site.

 The Grand Palace